sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

 **ReOrient Festival of Short Plays**

-ReOrient Festival showcases the diversity of voices and aesthetics from the Middle East and its worldwide diaspora in a curated festival of short plays produced biennially in San Francisco.
-The submission deadline for consideration in **ReOrient Festival of Short Plays 2021** has passed.
+Produced once every two-years, ReOrient Festival showcases the diversity of voices and aesthetics from the Middle East and its worldwide diaspora in a curated festival of short plays produced biennially in San Francisco.
+The submission deadline for consideration in **ReOrient Festival 2021** has passed.

 For any further questions or concerns, email **submissions@goldenthread.org.**